Superpat/ancientreligions/ACR_Changelog.md

   - They're mostly copies of the Stoics, with small tweaks here and there.
   - Most anyone who has access to the Stoics will also have access to these societies.
   - The relevant neoplatonist traits have been factored into all three societies.
+- All three Neoplatonist societies favor Learning, but each also favors another attribute.
+  - The 0.5 x Learning bonus has been replaced with a 0.3 x Learning + 0.2 x the other attribute
+  - Stoics favor and grant Diplomacy.
+  - Skeptics favor and grant Intrigue.
+  - Epicureans favor and grant Stewardship.
 - Removed Promethean from Lets.
 Get.
 PAGAN!, as it's now a heresy of a reformed religion, which makes things buggy.
 - Restored The Coven as a satanist society for Prometheans.